phillip-kruger/phillip-kruger.github.io/about.md

 permalink: /about
 ---

 Hey, I’m Phillip.
-I’m a Systems Architect at MMI Multiply living in [Centurion, South Africa](https://goo.gl/maps/HDZungDMdY42).
+I’m a Systems Architect living in [Centurion, South Africa](https://goo.gl/maps/HDZungDMdY42).
 I am a fan of technology, coffee and programming.
 I love dogs and music.
 To keep active I play [squash](https://en.wikipedia.org/wiki/Squash_(sport)).
 I was lucky enough to marry my best friend, [Charmaine](https://www.charmaine-kruger.com).
 She is also a geek :)